Sahithi1101/Capstone-Project-FE/README.md

 #### INSERT 1 SENTANCE SUMMARY OF YOUR APPLICATION
-The bookstore app is a digital platform for browsing, searching and adding books.
-It features an easy-to-use interface, various book categories recommendations,, and social sharing options.
-This app aims to provide users with a convenient and enjoyable reading experience.
+The Book Store app allows users to manage books in a bookstore.
+Users can perform CRUD (Create, Read, Update, Delete) operations on books, including viewing a list of books, adding new books, editing existing books, and deleting books.
+It interacts with a backend API to store and retrieve book data.

 <img src="./src/images/BookNest.jpeg" alt="BookNest"/>